 Setting up your allocations

-After signing up you are required to add API key of your favorite exchange.
+After signing up you are required to add API keys to your favorite cryptocurrency exchange.

 On the dashboard tab on your left, you can have a quick overview of how your portfolio performed over time.